Whitevinyl/tombola.js/README.md

 ```
 >*returns: integer*

-Randomly generates a positive or negative modifier (or zero), based on the concept of "FUDGE die".
+Randomly generates a positive or negative modifier (or zero), based on the concept of "Fudge dice".

 -